 The purpose of the 'Say on Pay' advisory vote is to provide appropriate director accountability to the shareholders of the Corporation for the Board's compensation decisions by giving shareholders a formal opportunity to provide their views on the disclosed objectives of the executive compensation plans, and on the plans themselves, for the past, current and future fiscal years.
-At the 2023 annual general meeting, the Corporation's approach to executive compensation was approved with 82.45% of the Shares voted in support of the advisory resolution.
+At the 2024 annual general meeting, the Corporation's approach to executive compensation was approved with 95.14% of the Shares voted in support of the advisory resolution.

-While shareholders will provide their collective advisory vote, the Board remains fully responsible for compensation decisions and are not relieved of these responsibilities by a positive advisory vote by shareholders.
+While shareholders will provide their collective advisory vote, the Board remains fully responsible for compensation decisions and is not relieved of these responsibilities by a positive advisory vote by shareholders.

 The MRCC and Board have thoroughly assessed executive compensation as part of their commitments to shareholders, and the Board expects that shareholders will perform reasonable due diligence prior to exercising their votes.
-The nature and extent of the Corporation's change in compensation philosophy are disclosed in this Circular, the 2022 Management Information Circular and the 2021 Management Information Circular.
+The nature and extent of the Corporation's compensation philosophy are disclosed in this Circular.
 The Corporation's approach to executive compensation, and its corporate governance policies, reflect a commitment to best practices.